postsharp/Metalama.Samples/src/comparison/Metalama.Samples.Comparison3/README.md

 Then, we simply changed the logic that built the collection of equality members so that it checks for the presence of a custom attribute of type `EqualityMemberAttribute`.

-In the [next article](xref:sample-comparison-4), we'll supercharge the `EqualityMemberAttribute` aspect to make it possible to customize the equality contract.
+In the [next article](xref:sample-comparison-4), we'll extend the `EqualityMemberAttribute` aspect to make it possible to customize the equality contract.

 > [!div class="see-also"]
 > <xref:child-aspects>